angular-google-chart/angular-google-chart/_docs/latest/services/googleChartApiPromise.md

 ---
 layout: docs
 category: Services
-title: googleChartsApiPromise
+title: googleChartApiPromise
-version: 0.0.11
+version: 0.1.0
-latest: false
+latest: true
 ---

 This services returns a promise that resolves when the Google Charts API has